Cimahi: Geography

-Cimahi, located 180 km south east of Jakarta, is situated between Bandung and West Bandung Regency.
-Cimahi comprises three districts (kecamatan), which in turn are sub-divided into fifteen urban villages (kelurahan).
-Its lowest elevation is 685 m above sea level and directs to Citarum River.
+Cimahi, located 135 km south east of Jakarta, is situated between Bandung and West Bandung Regency.
+Cimahi comprises three administrative districts (kecamatan), which in turn are sub-divided into fifteen urban villages (kelurahan).
+Its lowest elevation is 685 m above sea level and directs to the Tarum River (or "CiTarum").
 Its highest elevation is 1040 m above sea level, which is part of the slope of mount Tangkuban Perahu and Burangrang.
 The Cimahi River flows through the city and Cimahi also has two Springs, named Cikuda and Cisontok.